Loose wheel nut indicator

-A loose wheel nut indicator is a measuring tool that warns of loose wheel nuts, which is the most common cause of wheels on vehicles falling off.
+A loose wheel nut indicator is a measuring device that warns of loose wheel nuts, which is the most common cause of wheels on vehicles falling off.

 History

-In 1990, Mike Marczynski, who was responsible for a commercial vehicle fleet, developed the locking system for lug nuts and initially marketed them in Great Britain under the Checkpoint brand name.
+In 1990, Mike Marczynski, who was responsible for a commercial vehicle fleet, developed the locking system for lug nuts and initially marketed them in Great Britain under the Checkpoint ® brand name.
 His invention is now available in more than 90 countries on 6 continents.
 The product has also established itself in Germany, and trucks with the safety system can be seen more and more frequently on the Autobahn.
-The original loose lug nut securing product, the Checkpoint, has been supplemented by other products such as Dustite and Dustite LR which combine the function of a lug nut indicator with a dust cap, providing additional corrosion protection for bolts and nuts.
+The original loose lug nut securing product—the Checkpoint ®—has been supplemented by other products such as Dustite and Dustite LR which combine the function of a lug nut indicator with a dust cap, providing additional corrosion protection for bolts and nuts.

 Wheel overheating due to problems with the brakes and/or ball bearings is a common problem for vehicle operators.
 To solve this problem and improve the safety of vehicles using the products, indicators equipped with an overheat indicator have been developed.
 For this purpose, specific polymers were used, which first deform and then melt at elevated temperatures.
 Lug nut indicators made of a material that can withstand high temperatures were developed especially for the needs of rescue vehicles, where the driving and braking behavior is significantly different.
 Its melting point of 165 °C is considerably higher than that of the standard version (melting point at approx. 125 °C).

 Operation

 The Checkpoint / Dustite / Dustite LR is attached to two adjacent wheel nuts in such a way that the respective indicator tips point towards each other.
 Should a lug nut become loose, the pointer will move in line with the movement of the lug nut, i.e. the tips no longer point to each other.
 The wheel nut indicators allow not only a quick and efficient check of the wheels by the driver, but also by the control authorities.
-In addition, the inspection can be easily documented with a photo (including the date).
+In addition, the inspection can be easily documented with a photo.